Join Our Team of Form I-9 Professionals!

 When we receive a service request, we identify the approved service providers who serve the remote employee’s zip code.
 If that’s you, we will send you an email invitation to quote the price that you’ll charge to complete the task.
 The task will be awarded to the service provider who responds with the lowest quote for service, upon acceptance by our client employer.

 If you are the selected service provider, we will send you contact information for the remote employee and detailed instructions for completing the assignment.
 You will contact the employee to arrange a meeting that is most convenient to both of you.
 Your task will be to review original identification documents, record them in Section 2 of the form, then sign and date the form.
 After making copies of the identification documents, you will upload the documents at our web site.
 In some cases, you will send the form and the copies to the employer at the address that we provide.

 After completing the verification, you will notify us through a form at our web site.
 After we have confirmed that the assignment has been completed, we will pay you for your service.
-We pay promptly on confirmation, not every 30 days.
-Currently, we are processing payments in less than a week from acceptance through Paypal or paper check, but may offer other options in the future.
+Currently, we are processing payments in two to four weeks after completion through Paypal or paper check, but may offer other options in the future.

 The first step is to apply to become an approved independent service provider.
 Click the “Join Our Team!” button below.

 Texas: An “FAQ” at the Texas Secretary of State’s office site seems to prohibit Texas notaries from completing Form I-9.
 It reads:

 Can I complete a Form I-9, Employment Eligibility Verification, on behalf of an employer?